JediChou/jedi-md-book/04-English/words-for-Jedi.md

 Thought is the process of using your mind to consider something.
 It can also be the product of that process: an idea or just the thing you're thinking about.

 Thought can also refer to the organized beliefs of a period, individual, or group.
 If you're writing an essay about the Reformation, you'll probably want to summarize early Catholic thought regarding free will and predestination.
 This word can also be used to describe a personal belief or judgment you can't prove or be entirely certain of.

+## 2021.1.18

+* Graffiti

+Graffiti is a word, phrase, or image painted or drawn somewhere in public, like on the side of a building or on the walls in a restroom.

+Art or vandalism?
+That’s the debate about graffiti.
+For some people, graffiti looks ugly and damages the property where it’s left.
+Others consider graffiti a form of self-expression and a celebration of public spaces.
+The word comes from the Italian graffito, which means “a scratch,” and like a deep scratch, graffiti can be difficult to remove.
+It’s also difficult to spell, but remember that there are two fs and only one t and you’ll get it right every time.

+* acidic

+Something that's acidic has a sour or sharp taste.
+Lemonade, especially if it's light on the sugar, tastes very acidic.

+Citrus fruits have a typically acidic flavor, and they qualify as acidic in the scientific definition of the word as well.
+In chemistry, something that's acidic has a low pH, as opposed to a base, which has a higher pH.
+Various kinds of acids and vinegar are also acidic.
+The word comes from acid, which originally meant "of the taste of vinegar," from the Latin word acidus, "sour or sharp."

+* iguana, 大蜥蜴

+An iguana is a big lizard with distinctive spines running down its back.
+If you keep an iguana as a pet, you'll want to feed it a lot of fresh vegetables.

+Iguanas look a little intimidating, since they grow as large as six feet long to the tip of the tail and have a head that resembles a dinosaur.
+While pet iguanas can sometimes be somewhat aggressive, they can be tamed with enough handling.
+The word iguana is Spanish, and it comes from a West Indies language, Arawak, and its word for this particular kind of lizard, iwana.

+* clutch
+  * 英 [klʌtʃ]   美 [klʌtʃ]
+  * v.紧握;抱紧;抓紧;(因害怕或痛苦)突然抓住
+  * n.(汽车等起换挡功能的)离合器踏板;(尤指发动机和排挡的)离合器;一群(人或动物);一批(物品)
+  * 第三人称单数： clutches
+  * 现在分词： clutching
+  * 过去式： clutched
+  * 过去分词： clutched

+* convincing

+When something is convincing, it makes people agree with what it claims to be true.
+Describe an argument as convincing if it wins you over and makes you believe in its rightness.

+To figure out what convincing means, remember that vincere is the Latin word for "to conquer."
+Add on the prefix con-, meaning "with," and you get something that has the ability to conquer — whether it's doubts, disbelief, or hostility.
+The suffix -ing tells you that the word describes the action or result of something.
+The result of a convincing argument is more people who have joined your side or cause.

+* Timber

+Timber!
+That's the call of warning you hear before a tree falls.
+That's because those lumberjacks are going to use the tree to make timber, otherwise known as "lumber" or the wood used for construction.

+Timber can actually be the trees used to make or build something, or the wood that comes from those trees, which you could also call "lumber."
+You might think that when a pirate yells "shiver me timbers!" he's referring to his wooden peg leg.
+But the timbers he's talking about are actually the boards and planks used to build the frame of a ship.